 Download a copy of the Penrith City Council Pedestrian Lighting Strategy.

-Penrith Progression began as an initiative of Penrith City Council and the Penrith Business Alliance, to transform the City Centre and deliver jobs for the future.
-A process of collaborative discovery, it identified new economic, social and environmental drivers, addressed barriers to investment, and identified catalyst projects to revitalise the city.
+Council's strategy to transform the City Centre and deliver jobs for the future.
+A process of collaborative discovery it identified new economic, social and environmental drivers, addressed barriers to investment, and identified catalyst projects to revitalise the city.

 Council worked with local businesses, residents and shoppers to gather information and make recommendations to improve the streets of the City Centre.
 These recommendations are captured by the Penrith City Centre Public Domain Masterplan Council adopted in June 2013.

 Download the Penrith Public Domain Manual Council adopted in July 2015.

 Council's adopted St Marys Town Centre Strategy (2006) (the Strategy) outlines a vision that identifies key steps to deliver a vital, viable, sustainable Town Centre:

 - imagining the future of the Town Centre in partnership with the community.